Internships and Research Opportunities

 We encourage undergraduates to get involved in faculty research projects while at UIC.
 Typically, the sooner the better.
 Students can look through faculty profiles to see if any research topics peak their interests and should contact faculty via email or stop by their office to ask about research opportunities.
 Research experience often gives students an idea of what its like to be a scientist and work in a lab group.

 Students can earn credit for research on campus by taking EAES 396.
-Students can also work with faculty by applying for the UIC College of Liberal Arts and Sciences Undergraduate Research Initiative (LASURI) program.
+Students can also work with faculty by applying for funds through the the Chancellor’s Undergraduate Research Award and the College of Liberal Arts and Sciences Undergraduate Research Initiative.

 Students are encouraged to apply for summer internships and research experiences.
 The hands-on experience working with a scientists can help students define their professional objectives more clearly.
 They can help in comparing assumptions and expectations of professional life to reality.
 They also provide students with experience and networking opportunities, both of which are beneficial when searching for a job or a graduate school.